 There are no shade sails, so avoid this playground when summer is at its peak or make sure that they wear a hat.

 Do you need to wind down?
 Bobbin Café Inn situated in the historic art deco building of the Information Centre is one option.
 It has a quite spacious terrace and even a fireplace for the coldest months.
 Homemade pumpkin soup was on special when we went there in winter.

-A second option is Galley Foods, situated inside of the Empire Marina.
+A second option is Galley Foods Restaurant and kiosk, situated in the Empire Marina.
 Why don’t you go for lunch on Saturday and enjoy the live music?
 It is a luxury, without the price tag of some other water front locations.
 Both places offer kids meals.

 Enjoy Cowan and Apple Tree Creeks, if you have older children